AzeematRaji/epitope-ml-model/README.md

 - SSH into the instance and set up the [environment](#setting-the-environment)

+2. Clone the repository where the trained model is saved to the EC2 instance
-1. Set Up FastAPI Server:
+3. Set Up FastAPI Server:

-Create a simple FastAPI application that loads the saved model and exposes an endpoint for predictions.
+Create a simple FastAPI application that loads the saved model and exposes an endpoint for predictions, ./app/main.py

 `uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload`